tyrelh/personal-site-nextjs/posts/what-is-devops.md

 What do I mean by Facilitators?
 These are roles that essentially amplify the work in a given area or team.
 Their job is to ensure process and procedure are in place so that work can get done effectively, impactfully, and efficiently.
 It’s not necessarily their job to oversee the work being done, but to boost the impact and productivity of the work being done.

 DevOps is short for Development Operations.
-And in my context as a software engineer, Development is actually short for Software Development (Development can mean many different things in different fields).
+And in my context as a software developer, Development is actually short for Software Development (Development can mean many different things in different fields).

 So in more plain language, the role of DevOps is related to the operations of the development team and the development lifecycle.
 Ok, so that sounds more appropriate than just “cloud infrastructure”, but what is involved in the operations of those things?